hpc-unibe-ch/hpc-unibe-ch.github.io/docs/user-guide/software/JupyterLab.md

 ## Overview

-On Ubelix we provide Jupyter Lab for working with Jupyter Notebooks.
+On UBELIX we provide Jupyter Lab for working with Jupyter Notebooks.
 JupyterLab is a single-user web-based Notebook server, running in the user space.
 JupyterLab servers should be started preferably on a compute node, especially for compute intensive or memory intensive workloads.
 After starting the Jupyter Lab server your local browser can be connected using port forwarding.
 Therefore port forwarding needs to be enabled properly.
 On this page we describe:

 * Launch JupyterLab
-    * Connect to Ubelix and establishing SSH port forwarding
+    * Connect to UBELIX and establishing SSH port forwarding
     * SSH with port forwarding
     * Launch the JupyterLab server
     * Launch JupyterLab in your local browser